Loretta Ross: Feminism and activism

 Ross has stated that she believes the feminist movement has predominately been led by white women.
 These women have primarily put their focus on issues such as reproductive choice and abortion rights.
 Their focused agenda also includes equal pay, birth control access, voting rights, and more.
 However, this does not include issues that disproportionately affect minorities and women of color.
 Ross emphasizes social issues such as pervasive poverty and the mass incarceration of reproductive-aged people.
-She is passionate about these examples of racism that must be highlighted and targeted just as much as the other issues at hand.
+She is passionate that these examples of racism be highlighted and targeted just as much as the other issues at hand.
 She also feels as though the fact that these issues aren't addressed is an example of racism in this country itself and demonstrates how deeply embedded it is into our country and its beliefs.
 These bouts of racism, she believes, are shown in both very obvious and apparent ways while others reveal themselves as microaggressions.

 In 1977, Ross and a group of black and minority activists coined the term "women of color" at the National Women's Conference as a unifying term to address political and social issues.
 Through this, Ross was able to ensure that all minority women were included in the conversation without insensitivity.
-For a very long time, the term "colored" was being used, and that word's history with America is extremely unsettling and dehumanizing.
+For a very long time, the term "colored" was used, and that word's association with racism in America was extremely unsettling and dehumanizing.
 Adding the phrase "women of color" into the rhetoric allowed for minorities, especially black women, to be respectfully discussed in the manner of reproductive justice without sparking any discomfort.
 The coining of this term expresses Ross's inclusive stance.